fahimshaik36/Smart-Home-Energy-Management-System/Module_2_Device_Management/README.md

 This module implements smart device management for the Smart Home Energy Management System (SHEMS).

+It is responsible for registering, controlling, and managing smart devices owned by users, while providing administrators with centralized control.
-It handles device registration, ownership, and real-time control, and provides administrators with centralized monitoring.
-This module acts as the device control layer of the application.
+This module represents the device control layer of the system.

 ---

 ## Responsibilities
-- Register and manage smart devices
+- Register smart devices with metadata
+- Maintain device ownership per user
 - Control device ON / OFF states
-- Maintain device ownership and metadata
-- Provide system-wide device visibility for administrators
+- Provide admin-level system-wide device control
 - Supply device data for energy tracking and analytics

 ---